Ziad-Soliman17/Adventure-Works-Reseller-Sales----Exploratory-Data-Analysis/README.md

 - January was the strongest month ($4.2M, 15K units) while June was the weakest ($1.7M, 4.6K units).

 **Profitability**
 - Gross profit improved from $29K (2011) to $915K (2012) but then collapsed to −$491.9K in 2013 and gross margin turned negative in 2013 (-1.46%) as total costs ($34M) exceeded total sales ($33.5M).
-- Total cost grew 1.9× matching the revenue growth rate but discounts grew 8× faster than sales (from $103K to $265K), amplifying the margin pressure.
 - Monthly 2013 data shows Q1 was the most loss-making (Jan −5.95%, Feb −6.87%), driven by high costs and peak discounting.
-Q2–Q3 margins turned slightly positiv margin (0.2% to 0.9%) before deteriorating again in Q4 (-0.4% to -0.8%).
+Q2–Q3 margins turned slightly positive margin (0.2% to 0.9%) before deteriorating again in Q4 (-0.4% to -0.8%).

 ### 2.Product Performance